The Outer Side of Life: A Poetry and Prose Anthology

 About the book

-This collection of poetry and prose that addresses positive relationships between people.
+This collection of poetry and prose.
+Anything relating to positive or amusing relationships between people, nature, an object, ect.

 Samples of included works: